SpudGunMan/meshing-around/modules/checklist.md

 This tells the system:
 - You're checking in now
 - You expect to check in again or check out within 60 minutes
-- If 60 minutes pass without activity, you'll be marked as overdue
+- If 60 minutes pass without activity, you'll be marked as overdue alert

 ### Use Cases for Time Intervals